-In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848).
+In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848) and has subsequently issued supplemental and/or clarifying ASUs (collectively "ASC 848").
 This guidance provides relief from the application of certain guidance during the transition to alternative reference rates.
 Optional expedients are provided for contract modification that replace a reference rate affected by reference rate reform and related contemporaneous modifications.
 Exceptions are provided for changes to the critical terms of a hedging relationship due to reference rate reform.
 Expedients are provided for cash flow hedging relationships and fair value hedging relationships.
 These provisions are available until December 31, 2022.
 Novant Health is currently evaluating the effect of reference rate reform on its contracts, but the availability of these expedients and exceptions is expected to reduce the impact of reference rate reform on the consolidated financial statements of Novant Health.